TalismanSociety/multisig-metadata-backend/README.md

 1. Setup your `.env` file, see `.env.sample` for example:

    - `PG_DATABASE_URL`: The postgres url to connect to your local postgres db.
-Replace `localhost` with `host.docker.internal`
+Replace `localhost` with `host.docker.internal` if you're running locally.
    - `NODE_ENV`: Set to `development` if running the frontend locally via http, which will disable `secure` for SIWS cookie.
    - `HASURA_GRAPHQL_ADMIN_SECRET`: A password used to access your hasura instance.
 Can be any string.
    - `HASURA_GRAPHQL_JWT_SECRET`: A json object containing your JWT secret's algo and key. see `.env.sample`

-2. Build all services manually.
-The docker setup is broken in our AWS setup now and gets stuck at install and build step.
-This is expected to be fixed soon, but for now, please cd into each services to run `npm install` and `npm build`.

-   - Actions Service: `cd services/actions-service`
-   - SIWS Service: `cd services/siws-service`

-3. Run `docker compose up --build -d`.
-After building all services, you should be able to now run your docker compose command.
+2. Run `docker compose up --build -d` to build and start the services.

-4. (Optional) Run `cd hasura && hasura console --admin-secret "{{HASURA_GRAPHQL_ADMIN_SECRET}}"` to start a Hasura dev console.
-A Hasura dev console will update your local `hasura` dir with all the relevant Hasura generated files that can later be used to update prod.
+3. (Optional) Run `cd hasura && hasura console --admin-secret "{{HASURA_GRAPHQL_ADMIN_SECRET}}"` to start a Hasura dev console.
+Only changes made via your Hasura dev console will update your local `hasura` dir with all the relevant Hasura generated files that can later be used to update prod.

 ## Usage